PrashanthReddyy18/Toronto_Time_API/README.md

 ### Prerequisites

 - **Go**: Version 1.20 or higher installed on your machine.
-- **Docker**: Docker and Docker Compose must be installed to run the application in containers.
 - **MySQL**: The project uses MySQL to store the logged times.

 - **Executed the commands**